anushkakumari13/A-USER-CENTRIC-MACHINE-LEARNING-FRAMEWORK-FOR-CYBERSECURITY-OPERATIONS-CENTER/README.md

 - Preprocessing includes cleaning, labeling, and scaling alert data.
 - Trained model stored as `svm_model.pkl`.
-- Accuracy metrics and confusion matrices used for evaluation.
+- Accuracy metrics are used for evaluation.

 ## Future Enhancements